neuromorphic-paris/pyhots/README.md

 Disclaimer: Not all libraries used in this repo are public yet.

 ## prerequisites
-- pip install ipympl --upgrade
+- `pip install -r requirements.txt`
-- install [jupyter-matplotlib](https://github.com/matplotlib/jupyter-matplotlib) to plot within notebooks
+- install [jupyter-matplotlib](https://github.com/matplotlib/jupyter-matplotlib) to plot dynamically within notebooks
 - install [jupyterlab-celltags](https://github.com/jupyterlab/jupyterlab-celltags) to enable papermill

 ## parallelisation